ryan-mcclue/unsw/comp3121/quiz.md

 ## Question 2.
 1. Given a binary tree of height *h*, a complete binary tree satisfies both:
    1. All *h - 1* levels are filled, i.e. all nodes have left and right children
-   2. Level *h* is filled left to right, i.e. left child added on left subtree, then right child of added on right subtree etc.
+   2. Level *h* is filled left to right, i.e. left child added on left subtree, then right child added on right subtree etc.
 2. A heap is a complete binary tree that satisifies either:
    1. For max-heap, all children \<= parent
    2. For min-heap, all children \>= parent
-3. Starting max-heap

-Node 100 has two children, so swap with largest child 30
+3. Node 100 has two children, so swap with largest child 30
 ```
      ___100__
     /        \